aogungbe/multitier-java-app/README.md

-# Multiple multi-tier arh (Manual Provisioning via Vagrant) 🛠️
+# Multiple multi-tier arhitecture (Manual Provisioning via Vagrant) 🛠️

 This project sets up a multi-layer Java web application architecture using **Vagrant** and **VirtualBox**, with **manual provisioning** of backend services already configured within the Vagrant setup.